-Ireland is exposed to Demand curtailment (90%) due to not enough interconnections in case of Moffat disruption (connection with UK) and an indigenous production which does not compensate demand and specially demand for power.
-In the same time, Northern Ireland which depends totally of Moffat interconnection is also exposed to 100% demand curtailment.
+- Ireland is exposed to Demand curtailment (90%) due to not enough interconnections in case of Moffat disruption (connection with UK) and an indigenous production which does not compensate demand and specially demand for power.
+In the same time, Northern Ireland which depends totally of Moffat interconnection is also exposed to 100% demand curtailment. - Portugal is exposed to demand curtailment (25%) due to infrastructure limitation with the Spain-Portugal interconnection and high demand scenario in Global Ambition scenario.
+In National Trends scenario, the demand curtailment reaches 34% due to high demand for power and 16% in Distributed Energy with high indigenous production. - In case of SLID in Austria, Austria is exposed to a slight risk of demand curtailment (2%) in Global Ambition scenario and Italy is cooperating and might be exposed to a marginal risk of demand curtailment too.

 - In case of SLID Denmark, Denmark and Sweden fully mitigate risk of demand curtailment in Distributed Energy scenario with high indigenous production which compensates high demand for power.
 In Global Ambition scenario the situation is mitigated but still persist with demand curtailment around 24 % in Denmark, 53 % in Sweden (High demand for power but low indigenous production).
 In National Trends scenario, Denmark mitigates risk of demand curtailment with Indigenous production compare to Sweden which is still exposed to risk of demand curtailment (54 % in Sweden). - Indigenous production in Distributed Energy scenario mitigates risk of demand curtailment in Finland.
 In Global Ambition and National Trends scenarios, the risk of demand curtailment is still high (51 and 81 %) due to an infrastructure limitation with Estonia not compensated with indigenous production. - Poland is exposed to demand curtailment in all scenarios.
-Indigenous production is not enough to compensate the high demand for power with a slight improvement in National Trends (32 %) compared to the other scenario (45 % in Distributed Energy and 47 % in Global Ambition).
+Indigenous production is not enough to compensate the high demand for power in National Trends (17%) compared to the other scenario (12% in Distributed Energy and in Global Ambition).